giraffe-fsharp/Giraffe/README.md

 If you have any further questions please let me know.

-You can file an [issue on GitHub](https://github.com/giraffe-fsharp/Giraffe/issues/new) or contact me via [https://dusted.codes/about](https://dusted.codes/about).
+You can file an [issue on GitHub](https://github.com/giraffe-fsharp/Giraffe/issues/new), start a [discussion on GitHub](https://github.com/giraffe-fsharp/Giraffe/discussions), or contact me via [https://dusted.codes/about](https://dusted.codes/about).

 ## NuGet feed